jtec/prx/README.md

 Putting the fun back in GNSS positioning.

 ## Coding style
-We write python code following https://google.github.io/styleguide/pyguide.html.
+We use https://google.github.io/styleguide/pyguide.html as out python style guide.

 ## Documentation